 In 2015 Kaisa gained her M.Sc. degree in Food Chemistry at the Faculty of Agriculture and Forestry at the University of Helsinki.
 In her M.Sc. thesis Kaisa studied the effect of different carbon sources on the vitamin B12 production in Propionibacterium strains, which was part of a four-year Academy-project called "Natural fortification of foods: microbial in situ synthesis of vitamin B12 and folate in cereal matrix".
 Kaisa also carried out a six-month traineeship in 2014 in the UK at the University of Manchester at Institute of Inflammation and Repair studying the effect of probiotic lysates on the expression of ABC transporters in epidermal keratinocytes and intestinal epithelial cells.

-Kaisa has worked in Reetta Satokari’s group since 2011, first as a research assistant and now as a doctoral student of microbiology.
-She belongs to the Microbiology and Biotechnology Doctoral Programme (MBDP).
-The focus of her PhD project is on isolating and identifying anti-inflammatory commensals from healthy human gut and characterizing the most interesting, anti-inflammatory action exerting isolates in more detail e.g. their adhesion and epithelial cell strengthening capacity.
+Kaisa has worked in Reetta Satokari’s group since 2011, first as a research assistant, then as a doctoral student of microbiology and now as a post-doctoral researcher.
+The focus of her PhD project was isolating and identifying anti-inflammatory commensals from healthy human gut and characterizing the most interesting, anti-inflammatory action exerting isolates in more detail e.g. their adhesion and epithelial cell strengthening capacity.

 Besides work, Kaisa is passionate about latin dances, such as salsa, sensual bachata and reggaeton, as well as traveling.

 Anna is a Doctoral Researcher and she is interested in host-microbe interactions and their study by bioinformatics.
 Her doctoral research project concentrates on studying the engraftment of bacteria in fecal microbiota transplantation and also the possible changes in functional capacity of the whole microbial ecosystem after FMT.